BLACK KIDS SWIM

 This leads us to today’s reality: If your grandparents weren’t able to learn how to swim, then they didn’t teach your parents.
 And if your parents didn’t swim, then you might not know how to swim, either.
 It is an epidemic that is almost going unnoticed,” says Sue Anderson, director of programs and services at USA Swimming.

-Bounce announces a unique and important on-air community outreach effort called “Black Kids Swim.”
-Bounce has teamed up with the YMCA of the USA and Black Kids Swim – The Web’s #1 Family Resource for African-American Swimmers.
-All for one major goal of saving people from accidental drowning.
+Bounce has created a unique and important outreach effort called “Black Kids Swim” in partnership with the YMCA of the USA and Black Kids Swim – The Web’s #1 Family Resource for African-American Swimmers.
+The one major goal of this initiative is saving people from accidental drowning.

 • Educate parents and children on the importance of water/pool safety.